nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ### GP transfer banner ###

 In the scenario where the patient's GP record is not 'fully integrated' into the 'new' GP, following a GP transfer, then only data entered to the new GP's record **MUST** be provided.
 A warning message stating that the record is either not available (no data entered to the new GP record), or incomplete due to the transfer, **MUST** be provided and displayed.
-The message **MUST** include the date that the data has been excluded from (meaning the date the patient registered with the current GP practice).
+The message **MUST** include the date that the data has been excluded from.
+Where the date is not known, the date the patient registered at the practice **MUST** be used.

 ```html
 <div class="gptransfer-banner">